 Dr. B. is affiliated with American Holistic Nursing Association and is currently enrolled in their Integrate Healing Arts Program for Holistic Nursing, focusing on the Mind, Body, Spirit, and Emotions.

-Dr. B. may be reached via Mental Health Association of Franklin and Fulton Counties.
+Dr. B. may be reached through the Mental Health Association of Franklin and Fulton Counties.

 Lori DeShong has been the Health and Education Coordinator for the Fulton County Family Partnership for the last 15 years.
 Lori has concentrated on bringing innovative ideas and best practice to home-based parenting programs in Fulton County.
 Lori graduated nursing school in 1996.
 Since then she has grown professionally by becoming a First Aid and CPR Instructor for the American Academy of Pediatrics.
 She works with the local childcare in Fulton County as a PQAS instructor.
 Lori is a Professional Development Specialist for the Council of Professional Recognition Child Development Associate.
 Lori has sat on the Bedford Fulton Head Start Policy Council for the last 5 years.
 Lori also participates in the Fulton Partners group.